aplteam/DotNetZip/README.md

 Therefore this class works even under Dyalog 16.0, though you can run the test cases only in 17.0 and later.

+## Requirements

+Dyalog APL: DotNetZip runs under 16.0 and later, but in order to execute the test cases you need 17.0 or better.

+.NET:

+* Under Windows any modern version of .NET **_or_** .NET Core 3.1 is required

+* On non-Windows platforms .NET Core 3.1 is required

 ## Using shared methods